Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: SUSY interpretation

-Observed and expected limits are set on the \StSt absolute production cross-section by simultaneously fitting the SM $\Delta\phi$ prediction to the observed data in the three differential $\Delta\eta$ regions and varying the supersymmetric signal strength parameter $\mu$.
+Observed and expected limits are set on the \StSt production cross-section by simultaneously fitting the SM prediction to the observed data in the three double-differential distributions and varying the supersymmetric signal strength parameter $\mu$.
 Limits are determined using a profile likelihood ratio in the asymptotic limit, using nuisance parameters to account for sources of systematic uncertainties.
 The limits are extracted at the $95\%$ confidence level (CL) using the CL$_\text{s}$ prescription~\cite{CLs}.
-The $t\bar{t}$ cross-section is set to its SM value (as described in Section~\ref{sec:data}) but allowed to vary as a nuisance parameter within the theoretical uncertainties.
+The absolute cross-sections are used in the limits and the $t\bar{t}$ cross-section is set to its SM value (as described in Section~\ref{sec:data}) but allowed to vary as a nuisance parameter within the theoretical uncertainties.
 All experimental and modelling systematic uncertainties that are considered for the differential cross-section results and for the spin correlation measurement are also considered here as nuisance parameters in the fit.
 In addition, these sources of experimental uncertainty are also considered on the \StSt samples.
-SUSY modelling uncertainties such as the choice of factorisation and renormalisation scales, the merging and matching scale, and the \PYTHIA tune are found to produce a negligible contribution on the shape of the distributions and are therefore neglected.
+In contrast to the $t\bar{t}$ prediction, SUSY modelling uncertainties such as the choice of factorisation and renormalisation scales, the merging and matching scale, and the \PYTHIA tune are found to produce a negligible contribution on the shape of the distributions.
+The limits are found to be insensitive to these systematic uncertainties, which are therefore neglected.
 Finally, an additional uncertainty is included to account for the spread of predictions observed in Figure~\ref{fig:results_fsm_withpredictions}.
-The difference between the NLO background $t\bar{t}$ predictions from \POWHEG + \PYTHIA\!8 and the NLO QCD + EW expanded predictions is taken, symmeterised, as a theoretical model uncertainty.
+The difference between the NLO background $t\bar{t}$ predictions from \POWHEG + \PYTHIA\!8 and the NLO QCD + Weak expanded predictions is taken, symmetrised, as a theoretical model uncertainty in order to account for the differences observed in the data compared to the prediction as discussed in Section~\ref{sec:results_spin}.
+This encompasses the range of current NLO predictions of the $t\bar{t}$ background process, particularly for the $\Delta\phi$ observable.
 The fit was found to be very sensitive to correlations between the additional radiation and MC generator uncertainties, therefore these uncertainties were split into individual nuisance parameters per bin to break the correlations.
 The largest sources of systematic uncertainty on the limits are the \ttbar cross-section uncertainty, the systematic uncertainties due to the choice of radiation settings and MC generator in the \ttbar simulation, and the theoretical model uncertainty on the $t\bar{t}$ background.
-Without this final systematic uncertainty, the observed limits would become stronger due to the poor description of the background compared to the data and the difference between the expected and observed limits would also become stronger.
+Without this final systematic uncertainty, the observed limits would become stronger due to the poorer description of the background compared to the data and the difference between the expected and observed limits would also become stronger.
+The limits are also found to be stable when the $t\bar{t}$ prediction is reweighted to match the NLO QCD + Weak expanded prediction.